MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 check-ins with the team to stay aligned and track our progress more effectively.
 - **Automated Testing:** I want to start incorporating more automated testing into my workflow to catch potential errors early and ensure our code is reliable.

+## The lessons that I have learned

+- **Importance of Communication:** I’ve learned how crucial it is to communicate effectively with my team.
+Misunderstandings can lead to delays, so I now focus on being clear and concise.
+- **Value of Feedback:** I’ve realized how valuable it is to receive and give constructive feedback during code reviews.
+It’s helped me grow and write better code.
+- **Patience with Learning:** I’ve also learned that it’s okay to take time to fully understand new tools or techniques instead of rushing through them.